VA Loans After Bankruptcy And Foreclosure Versus Other Mortgages

 Waiting Period To Qualify For VA Loans After Bankruptcy And Foreclosure

-VA has much more lenient mortgage guidelines with waiting period to qualify for VA Loans After Bankruptcy And Foreclosure.
+VA has much more lenient mortgage guidelines with a waiting period to qualify for VA Loans After Bankruptcy And Foreclosure.

 - The two-year waiting period after Chapter 7 Bankruptcy discharged date is two years like FHA Loans

-- However, the waiting period after foreclosure, deed in lieu of foreclosure, short sale is two years to qualify for VA Loans
+- However, the waiting period after foreclosure, deed in lieu of foreclosure, a short sale is two years to qualify for VA Loans

 Just Passing The Waiting Period After Bankruptcy And Foreclosure Does Not Automatically Guarantee Mortgage Approval

-Just waiting out the waiting period after bankruptcy and foreclosure does not automatically qualify borrowers for mortgages.
+Just waiting out the waiting period after bankruptcy and foreclosure do not automatically qualify borrowers for mortgages.

 - Lenders do not want to see any late payments after a person has filed bankruptcy or had gone through a foreclosure, deed in lieu of foreclosure, or short sale

 - Re-establishing credit after bankruptcy and foreclosure is extremely important for potential homebuyers who intend in qualifying for a home mortgage loan in the near future